Ann Aguirre

-Ann Aguirre is an American author of speculative fiction.
+Ann Aguirre (born August 27, 1970) is an American author of speculative fiction.
 She writes urban fantasy, romantic science fiction, apocalyptic paranormal romance (with co-author Carrie Lofty as Ellen Connor), paranormal romantic suspense (as Ava Gray), and post-apocalyptic dystopian young adult fiction.

 Personal life

 Aguirre has a degree in English literature and lives in Mexico with her husband and children.